-It wasn’t just the wide-open prairies but the shellacked grandeur of pornographically scenic mountains, valleys, and waterfalls in the vistas of Thomas Cole and Frederic Edwin Church.
+It wasn’t just the wide-open prairies but the shellacked grandeur of mountains, valleys, and waterfalls in the vistas of Thomas Cole and Frederic Edwin Church.
 Their paintings’ strangeness in regard to color and perspective was as seductively alien as the backdrop landscapes in those Time-Life dinosaur books.

 My romanticized American landscape could be frightening, deceptive, and aggressively incongruous with an enterprising culture’s relentless quest for tidy domestication.
 But it existed because its mystical beauty made people want to write and paint pictures.
 I didn’t want to live in these imagined places or necessarily to even be there.
 It was all feeling, and for me it was part of being American.